Steven Plaut: Academic career

 Plaut received his undergraduate degree from Temple University in Philadelphia and his MA from Hebrew University of Jerusalem.
 He received a Ph.D. in economics from Princeton University, specializing in international and urban economics and later in finance.
 Plaut worked at the Federal Reserve Bank.
 Before his professorship at the Haifa University, he taught at Oberlin College, the Technion, UC Berkeley, UC Irvine, Central European University, Tel Aviv University, University of Nantes, and Athens Laboratory for Business Administration.

 Literary career

+Plaut first work was Import Dependence and Economic Vulnerability, published in 1983.

 In his 1985 book titled The Joy of Capitalism, Plaut argues for free market economics and compares the profit motive to the libido.
 In the book he discusses energy, housing, banking and agricultural policy as well as equality and income distribution.

-In his 2002 book The Scout Steven Plaut describes his near-death experience as a kidney cancer patient at an intensive care ward.
-The historical novel is a series of life stories exchanged between him and another patient in the ward, an Israeli Bedouin scout.
+The Scout is a fictionalized account of Plaut's near-death experience as a kidney cancer patient in an intensive care ward.
+It is structured as a series of life stories exchanged between himself and another patient in the ward, an Israeli Bedouin scout.
+This novel was published in 2002.